shreshthmohan/hugo-blog/content/repair-list.md

 1. Edifier speakers.
 Replaced blown transformer with old MacBook charger (bypassed the rectifier)
 2. Ikea clock.
 Replaced corroded battery contacts with a pair from an old remote control (don’t leave the batteries plugged in to avoid such damage)
 3. Multiple MacBook chargers.
 (Opened the power brick, cut the frayed ends of the cable and re-soldered)
-4. T’s Electric Kettle (I guided Sonia’s son while he fixed it.
+4. T’s Electric Kettle (I guided S’s son while he fixed it.
 Was a loose contact and malfunctioning thermostat mechanism)
 5. O’s Braun Epilator (23 years old!
 We simply opened it up and cleaned it.)
 6. Girlfriend’s Fujifilm Instant Camera (cleaned battery contacts, she was gonna throw it buy a new one!
 Saved about 8000 rupees!)